homieiot/convention/convention.md

 MQTT only allows one last will message per connection.
 Homie requires a last will for the `homie` / `device ID` / `$ready` attribute, see [Device Behavior](#device-behavior).
-As a consequence a new MQTT connection to the brocker is required per published device.
+As a consequence a new MQTT connection to the broker is required per published device.

 ## Base Topic